Joe1310/Tsuro-Machine-Learning-AI/README.md

 # Tsuro
-Reinforcement learning environment based on Tsuro using openAI's gym and pygame.
+Reinforcement learning environment based on Tsuro.

+Implemented using OpenAI's gym wrapper for the environment itself and Pygame for the visuals.